-Full-Time; Remote (within the United States) or from offices in LA or SF
+Full-Time; Remote (within the United States) or from offices in LA (post-pandemic)

-Our mission is to inspire girls and families to be leaders and problem solvers in their lives and their community.
-We are looking for a software developer to join our team.
+Our vision is to inspire girls and families to be leaders and problem solvers in their lives and their communities.

 About this opportunity

-This is a chance to shape technology strategy and implementation at a leading education technology nonprofit, in service to tens of thousands of girls and families in more than 100 countries.
+This is a chance to be a part of a leading education technology nonprofit, in service to tens of thousands of girls and families in more than 100 countries.

 One of the main goals of our work is to bring educational opportunities to underrepresented people and bring them into the technology workforce.
 We believe that, with the right learning opportunities and support, everyone has the ability to learn and to become technology creators.

 You definitely don’t need to check every box but we’ll be looking for people with a bunch of these qualities.

 - You are a socially conscious and compassionate person, and consider your job as a means to have a positive impact on the world.